microsoft/purview-data-governance-masterclass/Lab-12 - Custom API Functionality.md

 Classic Purview Data Governance reflected the [Apache Atlas](https://atlas.apache.org/#/) API set and many organisations used these to extend upon the classic out-of-the-box feature set.

 For Purview's New Data Governance experience, the [Data Map APIs](https://learn.microsoft.com/rest/api/purview/), remain as they were for Classic.
 New API's covering the New Experience feature set are planned to have a stable release in H1/2025.

-✨ Pro Tip: While some of the new API's are currently available, they should be treated as Public Preview (PP).
+✨ **Pro Tip**: While some of the new API's are currently available, they should be treated as Public Preview (PP).
 As per Microsoft's [Terms of Use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/?msockid=2114a70960fe65991122b5c4618d6462), features can change and there is no guarantee that a feature appearing in PP will make it to General Availability (GA).
 Therefore, [Caveat emptor](https://en.wikipedia.org/wiki/Caveat_emptor) applies.

 ### Capturing Microsoft Purview Events